History of the book and ancient book culture

-After graduating from Princeton, Cat served as the Annenberg Fellow at Eton College, an all-boys boarding school in the United Kingdom.
+Before coming to Columbia, Cat served as the Annenberg Fellow at Eton College, an all-boys boarding school in the United Kingdom.
 As part of Eton's vibrant Classics Department, she taught Latin and Greek, as well as a self-designed elective called, "From English to Elvish: The Land of Imaginary Languages," and coached rugby.
-Cat also taught Latin on a volunteer basis at Holyport College, a recently founded co-educational state school, where she enlivened her classroom with activities in spoken Latin.
+Cat is also an advocate of active Latin and ancient Greek pedagogy.
+She teaches for the Paideia Institute’s medieval Latin program in Paris and ancient Greek program in Greece.